neetjn/r-localize/README.md

 localize = new Localize(riot, options, localizations)
 ```

 Once your Riot app has been mounted, the language can be changed by calling `localize.locale(args*)` from your component.
-If the mixin is accessed within a web context, it will automatically store the locale in local storage for the next visit.

 ```html
 <component>